Emotional Intelligence Certification: Do Life Coaches Need It?

 But what about the coaching offer?

-Consider this: what good will 12 one-on-one coaching sessions do if they can’t help your clients improve their EQ and get closer to their personal goals?
+Consider this: What good will 12 one-on-one coaching sessions do if they can’t help your clients improve their EQ and get closer to their personal goals?

 Finding your first client may seem tough, but everyone must start somewhere!